Pancake Day or Shrove Tuesday

 Wipe some oil around a frying pan on a piece of kitchen towel, then heat on a moderate heat.
 Once hot, ladle the batter into the pan and tilt the pan around to spread the batter evenly. *Remember, thin pancakes will be better to tolerate.
 After 30 – 60 secs, you will be able to flip the pancake to brown on the other side.

-This is the chance to make your pancake more tolerable as you can things which contain protein and natural fats to help slow down the release of glucose from the
+This is the chance to make your pancake more tolerable as you can things which contain protein and natural fats to help slow down the release of glucose from the flour:

-- yoghurt, berries and seeds
+- yogurt, berries and seeds

-- yoghurt and agave nectar
+- yogurt and agave nectar

-- strawberries and cream
+- strawberries and real cream (NOT Elmlea)

-- Chocolate cream (Melted dark chocolate in double cream)
+- Chocolate cream (Melted dark chocolate in double cream) or ganache

-- cinnamon and powdered sweetener
+- cinnamon and natural sweetener